 Doing so will instantly apply the settings.
 This works across all files, so from now on you can export any Blender file to FBX for use in Unity.
 The final step is the actual exporting.
 This tutorial uses the .blend file in Unity for animating, so feel free to save the FBX file anywhere you want by selecting a folder on the left and pressing the Export FBX button at the top right.

 Save the file and close Blender.
 It’s finally time to jump into Unity and use the model!

 Setting Up a Humanoid

-Open the starter project in Unity and look at the Project view.
+Open the starter project in Unity and look at the Assets folder in the Project view.